jupyterhub/team-compass/docs/team/skills.md

 apply your skills to help out, or use it as an opportunity to learn something new!
-We welcome contributions in any area, but if you can't decide where to start why not answer some support questions in the [community forum](https://discourse.jupyter.org/), or share you experiences of using Jupyter there.
+We welcome contributions in any area, but if you can't decide where to start why not answer some support questions in the [community forum](https://discourse.jupyter.org/), or share your experiences of using Jupyter there.

 ## A few general ways to help out